mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab3.rst

 * <YOUR PREFIX>-azure-ssg : this will create the ``Azure autoscale`` deployment : launch
     configuration, auto scaling groups, ...

-Those resource groups were deployed from our system called **Ubuntu 18.04 Lamp Server, Radius and DHCP**.
+Those resource groups were deployed from our system called **Ubuntu Lamp Server**.
 If you want to review those, connect to this system and go to :

 .. code::